telerik/maui-docs/controls/datetimepicker/styling/popup-styling.md

 # .NET MAUI DateTimePicker Popup Styling

-By using the `PopupSettings` property (of type `Telerik.XamarinForms.Input.PickerPopupSettings`) of the DateTimePicker, you can modify the appearance of the dialog (popup).
+By using the `PopupSettings` property (of type `Telerik.Maui.Controls.PickerPopupSettings`) of the DateTimePicker, you can modify the appearance of the dialog (popup).
 The `PickerPopupSettings` class exposes the following `Style` properties:

 * `PopupViewStyle`(of type `Style` with target type `telerik:PickerPopupContentView`)&mdash;Defines the popup view style.
 * `HeaderStyle`(of type `Style` with target type `telerik:PickerPopupHeaderView`)&mdash;Defines the popup header style.